Investing in Masterworks

 Masterworks is creating a new asset class for retail and institutional investors by offering fractional shares of artwork by “blue-chip” artists like Monet, Warhol, and others.
 Historically, this asset class has only been available to ultra-wealthy individuals with millions of dollars to invest in a single work of art.

-Claude Monet’s Coup de vent and Andy Warhol’s 1 Colored Marilyn are currently available, with minimum reservations of $5,000 and $1,000, respectively.
+Claude Monet’s Coup de vent and Andy Warhol’s 1 Colored Marilyn are currently available.
 Similar to taking a company public, each offering is filed with the Securities and Exchange Commission before shares are sold.

 The art market has shown returns that are uncorrelated with traditional investment vehicles (~0.10 or less for stocks, bonds, real estate, and gold).
 According to Artprice, since 2000, “blue-chip” artwork has outperformed the S&P 500 by more than 180% (with dividend reinvestment), averaging 8.9% per year.

 We see Masterworks as part of the future of finance — offering investors easy access to unique investment vehicles with uncorrelated returns.
 The company’s founder, Scott Lynn, has a track record of building scalable technology businesses and a personal passion for art investing.
 We’re thrilled to partner with Scott and the Masterworks team to make art an investable asset for the masses.